intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

 ## Information / Document / Communication / Knowledge Management / Sharing
-Establishing consistent practices in how informaiton is organized, communicated, shared - helps increase productivity by reducing the amount of wasted time spent trying to find something - and eliminating the confusion of whether you have the right/current version of a thing.
+- Establishing consistent practices in how informaiton is organized, communicated, and hared - helps increase productivity by reducing the amount of wasted time spent trying to find something - and eliminating the confusion of whether you have the right/current version of a thing.
+- Consistent practices also help in promoting discovery and the potential reuse of information contained in existing artifacts.

 - **Anti-Patterns**: